 Here's an example that specifies 6 suffixes to skip (since 1 of the 5 rules matches 2 suffixes):--skip-compress=gz/jpg/mp/7z/bz2

-The default list of suffixes that will not be compressed is: 7z avi bz2 deb gz iso jpeg jpg mov mp3 mp4 ogg rpm tbz tgz z zip
+The default list of suffixes that aren't compressed are: 7z avi bz2 deb gz iso jpeg jpg mov mp3 mp4 ogg rpm tbz tgz z zip.

-This list will be replaced by your --skip-compress list in all but one situation: a copy from a daemon rsync will add your skipped suffixes to its list of non-compressing files (and its list may be configured to a different default).--numeric-ids
+This list will be replaced by your --skip-compress list in all but one situation: a copy from a daemon rsync adds your skipped suffixes to its list of non-compressing files (and its list may be configured to a different default).

-With this option rsync will transfer numeric group and user IDs rather than using user and group names and mapping them at both ends.
+With this option rsync transfers numeric group and user IDs rather than using user and group names and mapping them at both ends.

-By default rsync will use the username and groupname to determine what ownership to give files.
+By default, rsync uses the username and groupname to determine what ownership to give files.
 The special uid 0 and the special group 0 are never mapped via user/group names even if the --numeric-ids option is not specified.

 This option allows you to set a maximum I/O timeout in seconds.
 If no data is transferred for the specified time then rsync will exit.
-The default is 0, which means no timeout.--contimeout
+The default is 0, which means no timeout.

 This option allows you to set the amount of time that rsync will wait for its connection to an rsync daemon to succeed.
-If the timeout is reached, rsync exits with an error.--address
+If the timeout is reached, rsync exits with an error.

-By default rsync will bind to the wildcard address when connecting to an rsync daemon.
-The --address option allows you to specify a specific IP address (or hostname) to bind to.
-See also this option in the --daemon mode section.--port=PORT
+By default, rsync will bind to the wildcard address when connecting to an rsync daemon.
+The --address option allows you to specify a specific IP address (or hostname) to bind.
+See also this option in the --daemon mode section.

 This option can provide endless fun for people who like to tune their systems to the utmost degree.
 You can set all sorts of socket options which may make transfers faster (or slower!).
-Read the man page for the setsockopt() system call for details on some of the options you may be able to set.
-By default no special socket options are set.
+Read the man page for the setsockopt() system call for details on some of the options you can set.
+By default, no special socket options are set.
 This only affects direct socket connections to a remote rsync daemon.
-This option also exists in the --daemon mode section.--blocking-io
+This option also exists in the --daemon mode section.

 This tells rsync to use blocking I/O when launching a remote shell transport.
-If the remote shell is either rsh or remsh, rsync defaults to using blocking I/O, otherwise it defaults to using non-blocking I/O. (Note that ssh prefers non-blocking I/O.)-i, --itemize-changes
+If the remote shell is either rsh or remsh, rsync defaults to using blocking I/O, otherwise it defaults to using non-blocking I/O. Note that ssh prefers non-blocking I/O.

 The update types that replace the Y are as follows: